-The Bachelor of Science in Diagnostic Ultrasound program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
+The Bachelor of Science in Diagnostic Ultrasound program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon the recommendation of the Joint Review Committee on Education in Diagnostic Medical Sonography (JRC-DMS).
 The curriculum content is based on the Standards and Guidelines set forth by CAAHEP and the Joint Review Committee on Education in Diagnostic Medical Sonography (JRCDMS).
 More information about program accreditation can be found at www.caahep.org and www.jrcdms.org.
 Seattle University provides the following program disclosures on Gainful Employment eligible certificate programs.

-Seattle University College of Nursing is a member of the American Association of Colleges of Nursing (AACN), and has local student chapters in Sigma Theta Tau International Nursing Honorary Society and the National Student Nurses' Association.
+Seattle University College of Nursing is a member of the American Association of Colleges of Nursing (AACN), and has local chapters of Sigma Theta Tau International Nursing Honorary Society and the National Student Nurses' Association.

 Seattle University is accredited by the Northwest Commission on Colleges and Universities.
 University schools and colleges are guided by several accrediting bodies and associations.
 For more information visit Seattle University Accreditations.